 Later, the Economist used a similar model (with slightly modified determinants) for 126 countries, covering every international game from 1990 through 2018.
 According to this model, the main determinants of a country’s performance are as follows:

-Third, authors included the average rate at which people searched football on Google between 2004 and 2018, relative to other team sports (such as rugby, sumo, basketball etc.), to capture the effect of relative interest in football (popularity of this sport).
+Third, the authors included the average rate at which people searched football on Google between 2004 and 2018, relative to other team sports (such as rugby, sumo, basketball, etc.), to capture the effect of relative interest in football (popularity of this sport).
 Football got 90% of Africa’s attention, 20% in America, and only 10% in South Asia.
-Iran, Nigeria, Tunisia and Senegal have the highest percentages (above 90%), while Saudi Arabia, Australia, Japan and South Korea the lowest (below 40%) among the participants of the current World Cup.8 The study showed that ten percentage points more Google interest in football than your opponent was worth 0.1 goals.
-In Georgia, 67% of Google searches were for football, relative to other types of sports, which further indicates that football dominates other sport activities in the country.
+Iran, Nigeria, Tunisia, and Senegal have the highest percentages (above 90%), while Saudi Arabia, Australia, Japan, and South Korea have the lowest (below 40%) among the participants of the current World Cup.8 The study showed that ten percentage points more in Google interest in football than your opponent was worth 0.1 goals.
+In Georgia, 67% of Google searches were for football, relative to other types of sports, which further indicates that football dominates other sports activities in the country.
 Georgians are keen on watching international football games, despite the fact that the Georgian national team has never succeeded in qualifying for any of the core international tournaments.
 According to the official statistics of FIFA, more than 24% of the Georgian population watched at least 30 minutes of a football game during the World Cup of 2014 in Brazil, and the total number of hours spent watching football exceeded 210.
-These numbers are a little bit lower than for Armenia (57% of population), Azerbaijan (36% of population) and one of the World Cup contenders, Iceland (49% of population), but higher than for China, Egypt, Cameroon and India.9
+These numbers are a little bit lower than for Armenia (57% of the population), Azerbaijan (36% of the population), and one of the World Cup contenders, Iceland (49% of the population), but higher than for China, Egypt, Cameroon, and India.9

 Georgian people like to joke a lot about their national team and domestic football clubs.
 Here are some of the jokes: